BLM protesters threaten to harass district attorney at his Templeton home

 In one incident, a protester threw a skateboard at the back window of a car.
 The window shattered, with the pieces landing on a 4-year-old boy, who was unharmed.
 Protesters claim the driver had hit a protester.

-Poice investigators are seeking five felony charges against Arata: four felony counts of false imprisonment and a felony count of conspiracy.
-In addition, investigators are seeking three misdemeanor charges against Arata: resisting or obstructing a peace officer, inciting a riot, and unlawful assembly.
+Police investigators are seeking five felony charges against Arata: four felony counts of false imprisonment and a felony count of conspiracy.
+In addition, investigators are seeking three misdemeanor charges: resisting or obstructing a peace officer, inciting a riot, and unlawful assembly.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines